aciccarello/ciccarello.me/_posts/recipes/2022-02-04-teriyaki-chicken-noodles.md

 {% endrecipe-ingredients %}

 {% recipe-directions %}

-1. Make the marinade by mixing the hot water and brown sugar in a medium roasting dish, stirring to allow the sugar to melt and the water to cool.
+1. Make the marinade by mixing the hot water and brown sugar in a medium roasting dish, stirring to allow the sugar to melt.
 1. Add the soy, ginger, garlic and chilli and mix well.
 1. Add the chicken and ideally leave to marinate for 30 minutes to a day.
 1. Preheat the oven to 425 °F (220 °C).